Physical Education School Sport funding 2017/2018

 - Field was marked with a 4 lane track that enabled the children to correctly run in lanes and a relay.
 Continued success from last year, with a large turnout of parents/carers for the sports day.

-- One child identified as being Gifted and Talented in year 5/6.They participated in the sports identification at Sandown Bay Academy and achieved a silver award.
+- 3 children identified as being Gifted and Talented in year 5/6.They participated in the sports identification at Sandown Bay Academy and achieved 1 silver and 2 bronze awards.

-- Three children identified in years 3 and 4 as being Gifted and Talented.
-They participated in the sports identification as Sandown Bay Academy.
+- 3 children identified in year 3/4 as being Gifted and Talented.
+They participated in the sports identification at Sandown Bay Academy.

-- More girls are participating in sport during break and lunchtimes due to the equipment that has been purchased and encouraged by the new sports leaders.
+- More girls are participating in sport during break and lunchtimes due to the equipment that has been bought and encouraged by the new sports leaders.

 - At the competitions the school with the Baylink cluster are now moving up the rankings.
 Children are arriving feeling confident and knowledgeable of the sport.

 - Children are able to access a wider range of sporting activities, due to the Sports Premium money being available.
 More engagement from the pupils.

 - Links with Wightcycle and the continued work on raising the pupils time that they are active – arriving to school on their scooter is now actively encouraged and the application for the Grant to sustain the pupils engagement in the travel to school by bike and scooter is completed and ready to submit when the time arises.

 - Scooter/bike rack has been installed at the front entrance to encourage healthy options for travel to school.

 - New hall equipment was ordered and installed and is being used on a regular basis to support teaching and learning across the whole school.